Home

 Monitoring incident rates and outcomes (for example, were there any casualties) helps us to understand if the things we do to prevent emergencies are working.
 It also enables us to evaluate whether we are responding effectively when an incident does occur, to minimise the severity of the outcome.

-Since the start of the Covid-19 pandemic, our incident profile has changed so we have taken the decision to monitor incidents based on a five-year average, to try and smooth out this effect.
-We can assume that figures will return to pre-pandemic levels, however long-term behavioural changes resulting from the pandemic and their impact on incident levels are yet to be understood.
+Since the start of the Covid-19 pandemic, our incident profile has changed so we took the decision to monitor incidents based on a five-year average, to try and smooth out this effect.

 The incident data in this section is sourced from the Home Office National Incident Recording System.